 We enlisted the feet of 17 testers across the country to put this year’s top hiking sandals through their paces.
-Our testers scaled peaks, crossed rivers and suffered more than a few blisters to bring you the six best technical sandals of the year.
+Our testers scaled peaks, crossed rivers and suffered more than a few blisters to bring you the seven best technical sandals at REI.

 Best for multisport days

 - Versions: Men’s

 - Weight (pair): 1 lb.
 12 oz. (men’s 9)

 - Price: $109.95

 Test Results: Any gear framed as “two-in-one” tends to be the industry’s version of fake news, but Merrell bucks that trend with the aptly named Choprock Shandal (not a typo: shoe + sandal = shandal).
 Wicked, 5mm-deep lugs and a Vibram® Megagrip outsole—one of the rubber company’s stickiest—gripped dry shale and gullies shellacked with mud as well as any hiking boot.
 “I set the course for a trail race in the Adirondacks and the Choprocks chewed up the slick sections without issue,” said a New York-based tester.
 “I never had any reason for concern.”
 The cushy EVA midsole makes for a comfortable ride, but doesn’t offer much in the way of support (we recommend capping pack weight at 25 pounds).